 In what I’m sure is news to nobody, body fat is essential to survival – fat protects your internal organs, provides you with necessary energy stores in times of peril, and more.

 It’s for this reason that bodybuilders, who can minimize their body fat to the “essential fat” level only do so when prepping for a show – during the rest of the year they maintain a higher body fat percentage so that they can stay healthy and function properly.

 Once you get into the upper ends of “acceptable” and “obese,” a decrease in body fat percentage would benefit your health.

-So, determining what’s an optimal goal for you:
+For starters, you need to determine what’s an optimal goal for you:

 - If you are an athlete and interested in optimal athletic performance, aim for a body fat percentage around 15% (men) or 20% (women).
 NF team member Staci trains much better at 20% body fat than at 15% body fat.

-- If you are just interested in looking pretty good and feeling pretty good, anything less than 18% for men and anywhere in the 20-23% range for women should get you the “hey, lookin pretty good!” response from your friends 🙂
+- If you are just interested in looking pretty good and feeling pretty good, anything less than 18% for men and anywhere in the 20-23% range for women should get you the “hey, lookin pretty good!” response from your friends.

-The question I get asked above ALLLLLL others.
+This question I get asked above ALLLLLL others.

 There are seven main methods that you can use, each with varying levels of accuracy and cost:

 1) Take a Look – This might be my favorite method, although it requires a trained eye and isn’t exact.
-By having an accurate list of pictures and comparing a picture of yourself, you can determine somewhat closely what your body fat percentage is.
+By having an accurate progression of pictures from week to week and comparing a picture of yourself, you can determine somewhat closely what your body fat percentage is.

 2) Body Fat Calipers – Pick up a set of calipers for $5.
 Pull the fat away from your muscles, pinch them with the caliper, take the measurements, and look at a chart to figure out your body fat percentage.
 Some recommend using one test site, some multiple.

 3) The measurement method – By taking measurements (like the US Navy measurement or the YMCA measurement), you can calculate your body fat percentage.
 I have found, as have others, that this method isn’t incredibly accurate as it can very easily overestimate your body fat.
-Considering it only takes a few points of data, this is not surprising.

 5) The Bod Pod – The method calculates your body fat percentage by using air displacement to measure your body mass, volume, and density.
 This is also pretty darn accurate, but also pretty darn expensive at usually around $75 per session.
 Find a bod pod location by putting in your location in the right hand column.